• Menu

 If you have a fear of heights, then this is a great way to face your fears.
 Whilst climbing up and down the O2, it’s very safe.
 As climbers walk across the central walkway, they are tethered to a harnessed wire, till they reach the top and then reattached for the descent down.
 The great part about it is you are not climbing alone, you have an experienced guide.

-Even when you get to the top of the O2 there is railings all around you.
+Even when you get to the top of the O2 there are railings all around you.

-Do You Need to be Mountaineer to Climb?
+Do You Need to be a Mountaineer to Climb?

 Now I will be honest, I’m am not known for my fitness and I will never make it as a fitness influencer (just putting it out there), but I climbed it without incident.